SummitRoute/aws_breaking_changes/README.md

 | September 17, 2025 | September 17, 2024 | DeepComposer | DeepComposer will no longer be accessible on September 17, 2025 ([link](https://aws.amazon.com/blogs/machine-learning/support-for-aws-deepcomposer-ending-soon/)) | |
 | December (?), 2025 | August 29, 2024 | Deepracer | Deepracer to be open-sourced and no longer exist as a service. ([link](https://aws.amazon.com/blogs/machine-learning/celebrating-the-final-aws-deepracer-league-championship-and-road-ahead/)) | |

+## Services that are deprecated without dates for degradation:
+- Cognito Sync: Documentation advises not to use it. ([link](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-sync.html)

 ## AWS support calendars for third-party products